Pre Medical Curriculum

 Computer Science: Equips students with the basic understanding of the computer, its uses and applications.
 It also includes the mastery of basic computer skills such as word processing, databases, reports, spreadsheets and multimedia presentations.
 The course seeks to outline the computer operations required to access, create, manage, integrate, store and retrieve information.

 English I: Provides a systematic and practical introduction to effective college level English skills.
 A review of grammar and syntax is included which will help students build the necessary skills to write papers effectively.

 SEMESTER - II

-English Composition II: Addresses the various means of improving effective communication through critical thinking, careful writing and vocabulary expansion.
+English II: Addresses the various means of improving effective communication through critical thinking, careful writing and vocabulary expansion.
 Improving the student's reading rate and comprehension is the ultimate goal.

 SEMESTER - III

 General Physics I: Introduces fundamental concepts of physics, including mechanics, properties of matter, thermodynamics, heat and wave motion.
 It is specifically oriented to benefit the medical students.